-The Canon EOS 6D and the Canon EOS 77D are two digital cameras that were officially introduced, respectively, in September 2012 and February 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C sensor.
-The 6D has a resolution of 20 megapixel, whereas the 77D provides 24 MP.
+The Canon EOS 6D and the Canon EOS 77D are two digital cameras that were announced, respectively, in September 2012 and February 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C (77D) sensor.
+The 6D has a resolution of 20 megapixels, whereas the 77D provides 24 MP.

 The physical size and weight of the Canon 6D and the Canon 77D are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is notably smaller (19 percent) than the Canon 6D.
 Moreover, the 77D is markedly lighter (30 percent) than the 6D.
 It is worth mentioning in this context that the 6D is splash and dust resistant, while the 77D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 6D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (77D).
 You can compare the optics available in the Canon EF Lens Catalog.